 You’re probably using your name, last name, or another piece of information that isn’t very secure as your password.
 Bad idea.
 Your WordPress login should be at least 12 characters long with a mix of numbers, letters, and special characters.

 Quick Tips: You can use a strong password generator provided by Digital.com in order to generate a secure and strong password.

 The password is the most common form of authentication for WordPress, but it’s not the best.
 Two-factor authentication (2FA) is a more secure way to protect your WordPress login by requiring something from you that only you know (your password) and something that only you have (a physical device).

-In other words, your dashboard login will require you to enter your username, password as well as a time-based code sent to your smartphone.
+In other words, your dashboard login will require you to enter your username, and password as well as a time-based code sent to your smartphone.

 A 2FA app like Google Authenticator can be used to generate a time-based code that changes every 30 seconds.
 If someone has your username and password, they still need access to your phone in order to log in to your account.